boostorg/hana/doc/tutorial.md

 hide a series of points by clicking on it in the legend on the right.

 The benchmark methodology is to always create the sequences in the most efficient way possible.
-For Hana, and `std::tuple`, this simply means using the appropriate `make_tuple` function.
+For Hana and `std::tuple`, this simply means using the appropriate `make_tuple` function.
 However, for the MPL, this means creating a `mpl::vectorN` of size up to 20, and then using `mpl::push_back` to create larger vectors.
 We use a similar technique for Fusion sequences.